TIGER-AI-Lab/RationalRewards/README.md

 ## 🚀 Quick Start

-All scripts are environment-variable driven.
+**Please refer to readme in the individual folders for details.** All scripts are environment-variable driven.
 Replace `/path/to/...` placeholders with your local paths.

 ### Step 1: Train RationalRewards with SFT